Liability in a Texas Truck Underride Accident

 First Steps to Take After a Crash

 In the days and weeks after a serious underride crash, the steps you take can affect both your health and any legal claim.
 Getting prompt medical care is critical, not only for your safety and well-being, but also to document your injuries and connect them clearly to the wreck.
 If you are able, or if a family member can help, photographs of the scene, the truck, and your vehicle can be very important, especially if they show the condition of lights, reflectors, and underride guards.
-Because the truck and its records are in the hands of the trucking company, it is usually important for a lawyer to get involved quickly to send preservation letters and take steps to prevent evidence from being altered or lost.
+Because the trucking company controls the truck and its records, a lawyer should act quickly to send preservation letters and secure key evidence before it is altered or lost.
 At Parker Law Firm, we handle these tasks for our clients so they can focus on medical care and family.

 Pushing Back on Common Insurance Defenses